ghiberti85/ghiberti85/README.md

 <br><br>
 - 🔭 I’m currently working on a project that allows scheduling time slots for appointments in Google Calendar.
 <br><br>
-- 👯 I’m looking to collaborate on React or JS/TS Open Source Projects
+- 👯 I’m looking to collaborate on React or JS/TS Projects
 <br><br>
 - 💬 Ask me about Front End Development
 <br><br>